yq808/yq808/README.md

 ## Welcome! 👋

-Hi, I’m Alison Huang, a designer and developer currently based in California.
-My interests include data analysis, web development, database management, game design, and communication research.
+Hi, I’m Alison Huang, a data analyst and developer currently based in California.
+My interests include data analysis, web development, machine learning, game design, and communication research.

 In 2024, I earned my M.S. degree in Communication Data Science from the University of Southern California, and in 2022, I earned a B.A. in Communication with a minor in Web Development from the University of Southern California.